dkucz/dkucz.github.io/README.md

 - **Game Mechanics Implementation**: Gained hands-on experience in developing core game mechanics for a mobile platform.
 - **Algorithm Design**: Enhanced my skills in algorithm design and procedural generation.
 - **Project Collaboration**: Worked collaboratively in a team, contributing to various stages of game development, from ideation to implementation.
+##### Confidentiality Note
+- Due to my confedentiality agreement with New Exception Games, I am unable share specific source code or detailed insight into the development process.

 #### Design Researcher at UofT Innovation Hub (September 2023 - Present)